knpfalcon/fbind/readme.txt

 Put the above in a batch file if you care about order.
 Add in files as needed.
 Run it.

-You can also just drag and drop several files onto the excutable in Windows explorer.
+You can also just drag and drop several files onto the executable in Windows explorer.